...

 • A gradual increase in dosage is recommended for long-term sustainability.

-• It’s suggested to try Semaglutide for at least three full months before making a decision about its effectiveness.
+• It’s suggested to try GLP-1 for at least three full months before making a decision about its effectiveness.

 • Sustainable weight loss involves steady progress, rather than quick results.